 Ence has turned its factory in Galicia into a world-leading factory in environmental performance in our sector.
-The factory’s environmental management results better the BREF indicators, which define the best practices in the European Union for the production of pulp, by 77%.
+The factory’s environmental management results are better than the BREF indicators, which define the best practices in the European Union for the production of pulp, by 87.7%.

 Biomass energy production allows Ence’s factory in Pontevedra to be virtually self-sufficient in terms of energy: from the portion of the wood not used to produce pulp and Galician biomass, we generate almost all the renewable energy consumed by us in our industrial processes.

 Ence makes all information relating to the environmental performance of our Pontevedra factory available to the user in real time on our website www.encepontevedra.com, as well as in our Environmental Statement published annually and publicly available on this link:

 Structuring effect and contribution to employment

 Ence generates more than 5,000 jobs in Galicia, 800 of which are in Pontevedra or in neighbouring municipalities.
 Around 2,100 of these jobs are carried out in the forestry sector and 3,000 are included in the area of industry, logistics and other activities arising from the use, transport and transformation of the wood.